tpm2-software/tpm2-tools/man/tpm2_getmanufec.1.md

   * **-H**, **--handle**=_HANDLE_:
     specifies the handle used to make EK  persistent (hex).
+    If a value of **-** is passed the tool will find a vacant persistent handle to use and print out the automatically selected handle.

   * **-g**, **--algorithm**=_ALGORITHM_:
     specifies the algorithm type of EK.